 Performing (30%) is where students give a recital of a minimum of eight minutes (Grade 7 minimum).
 In order to prepare for this, students are encouraged to perform in a variety of contexts both in and out

-Average of the A Level results in Music achieved by Ipswich School students over the most recent three year period (2016, 2017 and 2018)
+The average of the A Level results in Music over the most recent three year period is: